Frequently Raised Concerns

-In fact other than portability, there isn't a single quality or behavior shared between books and digital files.
+Other than portability there dosn't seem to be a single quality or behavior that is shared between a book and a digital file.
 Do people want to own an "XML" of Harry Potter and Prisoner of Azkaban?
 I don't think so.
 Not unless they were writing a parser utility like developers usually do, which is a very specific use-case.

 Can an enterprise-y file (like PDF or any other format) equal or exceed the experience of an atomic book?